logo

 We will provide all the other kit and equipment you need during the course.

-On successful completion participants will gain a BC Discover Paddle Award Certificate (included within the course cost).
+On successful completion participants will gain a PUK Discover Paddle Award Certificate (included within the course cost).
 With the inclusive summer membership, you can continue to attend and progress your skills, as well as take part in a number of trips which will be planned for the weekends.
-If you progress to the BC Explore Award, please note that there is an additional fee for the Explore certificate (£10) payable to British Canoeing.
+If you progress to the PUK Explore Award, please note that there is an additional fee for the Explore certificate (£10) payable to Paddle UK.

 There is an Information Sheet for use during the course here: